tibs/markup-history/markup-history-extended-notes.rst

 A history of markup languages
 =============================

-By Tibs / Tony Ibbs, for PyConUK 2017
+By Tibs / Tony Ibbs

 .. note:: These are the extended notes to go with the slideshow, together with links which I hope will be useful, and perhaps act as a start on finding out more about markup languages.

 ..
-For the moment, we represent TeX and LaTeX as simple text, but I might change that in the future
+We can represent TeX and LaTeX as simple text:

 .. |TeX| replace:: TeX